An analysis of the derivative-free loss method for solving PDEs: Analysis

 Therefore the variance of the sample mean $\overline{y_{\bm{x}}}$ of $y_{\bm{x}}$ is approximated as

 By taking the expectation over the sampling measure, the bias of the empirical loss $\widetilde{\mathcal{L}}^{\Omega}(\bm{\theta})$ is

 \end{proof}

-Theorem~\ref{thm:lossbias} shows that the neural network optimization using the empirical loss is inappropriately regularized to the variance associated with target samples.
-This could impede the convergence of the neural network to satisfy the martingale property.
-Moreover, as the neural network approaches the solution, the target variance at each point primarily depends on the local topology of the neural network approximation; the larger the gradient's magnitude is, the higher the variance of the target sample.
-The two key parameters determine the scale of this variance.
+Theorem~\ref{thm:lossbias} indicates that neural network optimization with the empirical loss is implicitly regularized by the variance of the target samples, which can hinder convergence toward satisfying the martingale property.
+As the network approximation approaches the PDE solution, the target variance at each collocation point becomes largely determined by the local topology of the neural network: regions with larger gradient magnitudes induce higher target-sample variance.
+This variance is further controlled by two key parameters, which govern its overall scale.

-When the {time interval} $\Delta t$ extends, each stochastic walker can explore a broader neighborhood and collect more information regarding the solution over a larger measure.
-However, the expanded observation can be counterproductive for training as the expansion increases the bias unless sufficiently large enough stochastic walkers (i.e., large $N_s$) are engaged in the target computation and thus mitigate the bias.
-Conversely, when we reduce the {time interval} $\Delta t$, achieving a comparable bias level requires a relatively smaller size stochastic walkers (i.e., small $N_s$) compared to a larger {time interval} setting.
-However, the reduction in the {time interval} entails observing a smaller neighborhood, leading to a decrease in the collected information.
+When the time interval $\Delta t$ increases, each stochastic walker explores a broader neighborhood and gathers information over a larger region.
+While this expanded observation enriches the representation of the solution, it also amplifies the bias in the empirical loss.
+Mitigating this bias requires employing a sufficiently large number of walkers ($N_s$).
+Conversely, reducing $\Delta t$ lowers the bias so that fewer walkers are needed to achieve a comparable bias level.
+However, a smaller $\Delta t$ also restricts neighborhood exploration, thereby limiting the information available to the network during training.

 From the variance estimation of the mean statistic in Eq.~\eqref{eq:each_target_sample_mean_variance}, we quantify the uncertainty of the empirical target value at each point $\bm{x}$ through the Chebyshev's inequality as